Alabama committee advances transgender bathroom, divisive concepts bills - NewsBreak

 MONTGOMERY, Ala. ( WIAT ) — With three days left in the legislative session, an Alabama Senate committee advanced a bill banning the teaching of divisive concepts in public schools, and another bill requiring public school students use bathrooms aligned with their biological sex.

-Sen. Malika Sanders-Fortier, D-Selma, says she thinks the divisive concepts bill would have a chilling effect on teaching important parts of history.18-wheeler strikes power pole in Scottsboro
+Sen. Malika Sanders-Fortier, D-Selma, says she thinks the divisive concepts bill would have a chilling effect on teaching important parts of history.

 “Passing it could be driven by fear in our classrooms, so people just won’t touch it.
 They won’t talk about civil rights.
 They won’t talk about how we actually came together and changed,” Sanders-Fortier said.